Skip to content

 Homelab project · The Archives · Multi-Agent Document AI

-Get answers cited directly from your own archive.
+Answers cited from your own files.

 Specialist agents — what you came for

-Retrieval agent
+• Retrieval agent

 Answers questions across your whole archive in plain English, citing the exact source paragraphs it used.